opencog/opencog/opencog/nlp/number-rule/Read-me.md

 	opencog> scm
 - Load nlp modules
 	guile> (use-modules (opencog) (opencog nlp) (opencog nlp chatbot) (opencog nlp relex2logic))
-- Parse the following sentence

-  guile> (define sent (nlp-parse "The fridge should cost no more than fifteen thousand dollars"))
 - Load the number rule procedures, apply it to sent and see the result

 	guile> (load-scm-from-file "opencog-master/opencog/opencog/nlp/Number-rule/strtonum.scm")

 	guile> (load-scm-from-file "opencog-master/opencog/opencog/nlp/Number-rule/num-rule.scm")

+- Parse the following sentence and apply num-rule to it

+  	guile> (define sent (nlp-parse "The fridge should cost no more than fifteen thousand dollars"))

 	guile> (num-rule sent)

 ###Result: